Hossam-Mo/Discord-Clone/README.md

 # Full stack Discord clone

-Coding this project just for educational purposes.
+Coding this project onlyfor educational purposes.

 ## What can you do